cbs228/sameold/crates/samedec/README.md

 * `SAMEDEC_EVT`: the three-character SAME event code, like "`RWT`"

-* `SAMEDEC_EVENT`: human-readable event name: "`Required Weekly Test`."
-If the event code is not known, and it its significance level is also unknown, then this string will be "`Unrecognized`."
+* `SAMEDEC_EVENT`: human-readable event description, including its significance
+  level: "`Required Weekly Test`."
+If the event code is not known, and it its significance level is also unknown, then this string will be "`Unrecognized Warning`."

 * `SAMEDEC_SIGNIFICANCE`: one-character significance level.
 This variable will be empty if the significance level could not be determined (i.e., because the event code is unknown).

   * `T`: Test
   * `M`: Message
   * `S`: Statement